Sports Development Volunteer Project in South Africa - Table View

-After-school sport is hugely popular with children from low-income communities in South Africa, as a way to play their favorite games and spend time with their friends.
-Not only that, but it helps with their development and exposes them to better role models.
-As a volunteer, you’ll help to provide these programs to keep children busy after school and less likely to engage in negative behaviors, playing a key role in lowering some of the socio-economic problems often found in South Africa.
+After-school sport is hugely popular with children from low-income communities in South Africa.
+They enjoy it as a way to play their favorite games and spend time with their friends, but it also helps with their development and exposes them to positive role models.

 You’ll act as a volunteer sports coach, and have three options to choose from for your project: